Dog Man Star: Reissues

-In June 2011, Suede released remastered and expanded editions of their previous five studio albums.
-Released in chronological order each week.
-The expanded version includes the original 12 tracks remastered.
-Additional bonus material includes demos, all b-sides from the singles "Stay Together", "We Are the Pigs" and "The Wild Ones".
-Missing are the b-sides to "New Generation", which featured replacement guitarist Richard Oakes.
-Also included are six extra tracks; notable songs include the original unedited versions of "The Wild Ones" and "The Asphalt World", and "La Puissance", a version of "The Power" sung in French.
+In June 2011, a remastered and expanded edition of Dog Man Star was released along with Suede's first five albums.
+Additional bonus material includes demos, the b-sides to the singles "Stay Together", "We Are the Pigs" and "The Wild Ones".
+Also included are six extra tracks; notable releases include the original versions of "The Wild Ones" and "The Asphalt World", and "La Puissance", a version of "The Power" sung in French.
+The b-sides to "New Generation" were not included as these were recorded in later sessions with new guitarist Richard Oakes.

 The DVD features song-films which were specially created for the Dog Man Star tour and previously-unseen footage of the band playing at the Casino de Paris and at the Fnac, Les Halles in Paris on 27 November 1993.
 The bonus DVD material features a 2011 interview with Anderson and Butler including contemporary film inserts from Simon Gilbert.
 The booklet contains all the lyrics, hand-written lyric drafts and previously unpublished photos of the band.
 There is also a specially-written note by Anderson; in it he says: "If I could choose to be remembered for just one musical document it would be this."
-The reissue is notable for having no content featuring Oakes.
-It was revealed by Suede's biographer David Barnett that Butler made an "11th hour" request that all traces of Oakes - B-sides, live footage and promotional videos for the singles be erased from the reissue.
 The reissue charted at no. 63 in the UK Albums Chart.

-To celebrate the 20th anniversary release of the album, Suede released a limited edition box set in October 2014.
+For the album's 20th anniversary, a limited edition box set was released in October 2014.
 The special edition included High Fidelity Pure Audio Blu-ray of the album and b-sides; 2 CDs in mini gatefold sleeve and a cassette of entire album with the original 1994 inlay; DVD footage and previously unseen video interviews with the band from July 2013; 1994 performances from Top of the Pops and The O-Zone, Dog Man Star tour films and the "Stay Together" promo video; vinyl 12″ singles of "We Are the Pigs" and "The Wild Ones" and a 7" reproduction of the NME flexi disc in original picture sleeve; 60 page hardback book with notes by Brett Anderson, photos, handwritten lyrics and ephemera; a 48-page sheet music book with five songs; plastic carrier bag with an exclusive design; an A2 poster and a 12″ x 12″ print.
 There are two versions of the box set packaging artwork.
 One is identical to the original artwork.
 The other design, which is the Collector's Limited Edition comes in an alternative colour treatment of an orange tint, which was limited to five hundred units.
 This version also included a vinyl 12″ "Stay Together" single.